unjs/unctx/README.md

 }
 ```

-A simple workaround, is caching context into a local variable:
+A simple workaround is caching context into a local variable:

 ```js
 async function setup() {